 - If you order peasants to build a building, and they are fired upon while doing so, they'll walk alway until they're out of range, then return to try to construct the building again.
 If you order a dozen peasants to work on the same building, often they'll be able construct the building before they all die.
 But if there's only one or two peasants, often they'll just walk back and forth, getting shot at, without ever doing any work on the building, until they die.

-- Fire Emblem 7 makes the commander an entity to represent the player (but has a minor role and second playthoughs give the option to remove him entirely.) who can issue someone orders from any distance.
+- Some of the Fire Emblem games (particularly 7, 12, and 13) makes the commander an entity to represent the player who can issue someone orders from any distance (which the page image above makes fun of).
 Most of the other games simply make the player a Non-Entity General (though FE 4 has the oddity of units cross country coordinating)